 - Microwaves and refrigerators - Microwaves and refrigerators require a construction-grade extension cord (generally the same size or larger than the units own cord) or needs to be plugged directly into an outlet or a fused power strip; they cannot be plugged into a splitter unless the splitter has a fuse.
 If an adaptor is used for a power strip or extension cord, the ground lead must be connected.
-Refrigerators no larger than 5.0 cubic feet and 35 inches in height are allowed.
-Microwaves with a power consumption of 1000 watts (i.e. approximately a 600 watt power rated unit) or less are allowed.
+Refrigerators no larger than 4.5 cubic feet in height are allowed.
+Microwaves with a power consumption of 800 watts or less are allowed.

 - Flammable materials - Flammable items such as the following are not allowed in the halls: stain, flammable cleaning solvents, butane, propane torches, gasoline, camping or cooking fuels, oil lamps, oil candles, and kerosene lamps.
 Candles, wax tarts, incense, and incense paraphernalia are not allowed for any reason.
 Lit candles, tarts, and incense have caused serious room fires in the past.
 No exceptions will be made for cut wicks or removed wicks.